usuaero/Optix/README.md

 functionality of Optix.
 This README will always contain update information for using Optix.

-AS OF 2/22/2019, GRG FUNCTIONALITY IN OPTIX IS NOT AVAILABLE.

 AS OF 2/22/2019, BOUNDS FUNCTIONALITY IN OPTIX IS NOT AVAILABLE.

 Optix is a gradient-based optimization tool designed with aerodynamics